Looking for ideas to store your bikes in the garage, so you can finally fit the car inside?

 3. Floor Racks and Stands

 If you have the floor space, this is the way to go.

 Floor stands offer a cheap and easy way to store your bike.

 No difficult overhead lifts or complicated pulley systems to work with here.
 Simply slide the front or rear wheel between metal bars and your bike is stored.

 Floor stands won’t provide you with any space savings, but they will keep your fleet of bikes upright and neatly organized in a row.

 4. Vertical Racks

-Floor to ceiling mounts such as the Topeak Dual Touch and Swagman Hang It are similar to wall-mounted horizontal racks, except that instead of mounting to a wall, these racks mount to a tension bar that runs from the floor to the ceiling.
+Floor to ceiling mounts such as the Topeak Dual-Touch and Swagman Hang.
+It is similar to wall-mounted horizontal racks, except that instead of mounting to a wall, these racks mount to a tension bar that runs from the floor to the ceiling.

 They typically holds two bikes horizontally, one low and one high.